sanskrit/raw_etexts/mixed/ebhAratI-sampat/vedAngAni/jyotiSham/mahAvIrAchAryaH/gaNitasArasangrahaH.md

 46. (Ina given quantity), the squares of (the number represented by the figures in) the last place as also (by those in) the other (remaining places) are taken; and each of these (squares) is multiplied by the number of the other place and also by *three*; the sum of the two (quantities resulting thus), when combined again with the cubes of the numbers corresponding to all the (optional) places, (gives rise to) the cube (of the given quantity).

-[47](# "The pushing on of figure here referred to is similar to what is exhibitedin the noteunder stanza31 in this chapter.").
+47[^191].
 Or, the cube of the last figure (in the number counted from right to left is to be obtained); and thricethe square (of that last figure) is to be pushed on (to the right by onenotational place) and multiplied by (the number represented by the figures found inthe) remaining (places); then the square of this (number represented by the figures found in the) remaining (places) is to be pushed on (as above) and multiplied by thrice the last figure (above-mentioned).
 These (three quantities) are then to beplaced in position (and then summed up).
 Such is the rule (to be carried out) here.

+[^191]: "The pushing on of figure here referred to is similar to what is exhibitedin the noteunder stanza31 in this chapter."

 *Examples in illustration thereof.*